Nessidgtl/detection-engineering-lab/cases/activemq_rce_to_ransomware/investigation.md

 ## **Why This Report**

-Exploitation of an exposed service followed by credential theft and lateral movement is one of the most common real-world intrusion patterns.
-It reflects a classic and highly effective attacker chain: initial access → credential access → internal spread.
+An attacker exploits an exposed service, gets code execution, and within the hour is running Mimikatz against LSASS.
+Forty minutes later they have domain credentials and are pivoting across the network.
+Two hours after the initial exploit, ransomware is detonating.
+This is one of the most common real-world intrusion patterns - initial access → credential access → internal spread - and most defenses miss the only window where it’s still containable.

-What makes this pattern particularly important is not just its frequency, but how it exposes a critical gap in many defensive strategies.

-In real environments, detection tends to cluster around two extremes.
-On one side, defenders may catch the initial exploit - but this is often inconsistent, dependent on available visibility, signatures, or specific vulnerabilities.
-On the other side, detection frequently occurs only at the final high-signal stage, such as ransomware execution - when the impact is already severe and containment is far more difficult.
+Detection in real environments tends to cluster around two extremes.
+On one side, defenders may catch the initial exploit - but this is inconsistent, dependent on visibility, signatures, or specific vulnerabilities.
+On the other side, detection often happens only at the final high-signal stage like ransomware execution, when the impact is already severe and containment is far harder.

-What is often missed is the post-exploitation phase in between.
-This is the window where attackers are establishing persistence, harvesting credentials, and moving laterally, but *have not yet reached their end goal*.
-From a defensive perspective, this is the most valuable moment to detect and respond, because access is still containable and damage can still be prevented.
+What gets missed is the post-exploitation phase in between.
+This is the window where attackers are establishing persistence, harvesting credentials, and moving laterally - but have not yet reached their end goal.
+From a defensive perspective, this is the most valuable moment to detect and respond, because access is still localized and damage can still be prevented.

 ## **Attack Overview**